inasafe/inasafe/docs/source/developer-docs/writing_impact_functions.rst

                                 'In addition the total number and the required ' 'needs in terms of the BNPB (Perka 7) ')

-        permissible_hazard_input = ('A hazard raster layer where each cell ' 'represents flood depth (in meters).')
+        hazard_input = ('A hazard raster layer where each cell ' 'represents flood depth (in meters).')
-        permissible_exposure_input = ('An exposure raster layer where each '
+        exposure_input = ('An exposure raster layer where each '
                           'cell '
                           'represent population count.')
         limitation = ('The default threshold of 1 meter was selected based on ' 'consensus, not hard evidence.')